stana/django-akuna-components/README.md

 django-akuna-components
 =======================

 Django Detail, Create, Update and Delete component based views.
-They extend the generic Django Class Based Views preserving the existing functionality but adding hooks for component like forms and factories.
+They extend the generic Django Class Based Views preserving the existing functionality but adding hooks for components like forms and factories.

 ComponentCreateView
 -------------------